 members leads to more effective and efficient solutions.

-SMMPA is made up of about 50 employees who support their members in the following areas: Operations, Finance & Accounting, and Corporate Development & Agency Relations.
-Within our staff, more than 25 employees have bachelor's degrees, eight employees hold master's degrees, six are professional engineers, three are certified public accountants, and three are certified energy managers.
+SMMPA is made up of less than 50 employees who support their members in the following areas: Operations, Finance & Accounting, and Corporate Development & Agency Relations.
+Within our staff, more than 25 employees have bachelor's degrees, eight employees hold master's degrees, seven are professional engineers, two are certified public accountants, and three are certified energy managers.

 Since many SMMPA employees have been in the industry at least 15 years, the Agency is able to rely on a wealth of professional experience and expertise.
 Member utilities regularly express their appreciation for the skill of the team members and quality of service they receive from the Agency.